Old World monkey

 Some Old World monkeys are arboreal, such as the colobus monkeys; others are terrestrial, such as the baboons.
 Most are at least partially omnivorous, but all prefer plant matter, which forms the bulk of their diets.
-Most are highly opportunistic, primarily eating fruit, but also consuming almost any food items available, such as flowers, leaves, bulbs and rhizomes, insects, snails, small mammals, and garbage and handouts from humans.
+Most are highly opportunistic, primarily eating fruit, but also consuming almost any food item available, such as flowers, leaves, bulbs and rhizomes, insects, snails, small mammals, and garbage and handouts from humans.

 Taxonomic classification and phylogeny

 Two subfamilies are recognized, the Cercopithecinae, which are mainly African, but include the diverse genus of macaques, which are Asian and North African, and the Colobinae, which includes most of the Asian genera, but also the African colobus monkeys.

 The Linnaean classification beginning with the superfamily is: